 Life of Reilly offers a welcoming and drinks that will keep you happy while watching football and maybe participating in a game of pool yourself!

-Though there are only a few pubs on this list that doesn’t offer food, Life of Reilly is, unfortunately, one of them.
+Though only a few pubs on this list don’t offer food, Life of Reilly is, unfortunately, one of them.
 However, if you are only going for drinks and sports, Life of Reilly is an option worth mentioning.

 Life of Reilly is along Kenton Road, with Harrow & Wealdstone being the nearest station.
-For those of you that know the Tesco Express in Belmont Circle, Life of Reilly is on Kenton Lane between Wealdstone and Canons Park.
+For those who know the Tesco Express in Belmont Circle, Life of Reilly is on Kenton Lane between Wealdstone and Canons Park.

-9. Buckley’s Bar – It is “the Best Pub in the World”.
+9. Buckley’s Bar is “the Best Pub in the World”.

 “I come here regularly.
 The bar staff already knows what we want.
 They make a nice Guinness and black pint.” – Ola, Google Reviews.

-Something that stands out for this pub is the Elvis impersonator that shows up as entertainment sometimes on Saturdays along with many Irish bands.
-The reviews seem to suggest that the atmosphere brings smiles and laughs to anyone that enters the Bar.
+Something that stands out for this pub is the Elvis impersonator that shows up as entertainment sometimes on Saturdays and many Irish bands.
+The reviews suggest that the atmosphere brings smiles and laughs to anyone who enters the Bar.

-There are also a few mentions of good food, but there, unfortunately, aren’t any specific meals recommended in the reviews.
+There are also a few mentions of good food, but there aren’t any specific meals recommended in the reviews.